Matthew 6:4: Content

-For a collection of other versions see BibleHub Matthew 6:4
+Most English versions omit "openly" at the end of the verse.

 Analysis

 The previous verses indicated that charitable giving should be in secret, perhaps even from oneself.
-This verse indicates that God will see even the most covert actions, and will ensure they are properly rewarded, because it's not whether one gives alms but how.

-This is akin of the Jewish teaching: "One who gives charity in secret is greater than Moses" (T. Bab.
+This verse indicates that God will see even the most covert actions, and will ensure they are properly rewarded, because it is not whether one gives alms but how.
+This is akin to the Jewish teaching: "One who gives charity in secret is greater than Moses" (T. Bab.
 Bava Bathra, fol.
 9. 2.).

 The verses 2–4 with verses 5–6 and verses 16–18 form three neatly symmetrical illustrations, about alms, prayer and fasting.
 The acts of justice, including giving alms, and like prayer and fasting, are between God and the doer, unlike Roman philanthropy, which tends to have public displays of good works.

 Commentary from the Church Fathers

 Pseudo-Chrysostom: For it is impossible that God should leave in obscurity any good work of man; but He makes it manifest in this world, and glorifies it in the next world, because it is the glory of God; as likewise the Devil manifests evil, in which is shown the strength of his great wickedness.
 But God properly makes public every good deed only in that world the goods of which are not common to the righteous and the wicked; therefore to whomsoever God shall there show favour, it will be manifest that it was as reward of his righteousness.
 But the reward of virtue is not manifested in this world, in which both bad and good are alike in their fortunes.

-Augustine: But in the Greek copies, which are earlier, we have not the word openly.

 Chrysostom: If therefore you desire spectators of your good deeds, behold you have not merely Angels and Archangels, but the God of the universe.